The Forum Shops at Caesars is home to the first West Coast location of New York City's legendary family-style Italian eatery, Carmine's.

 Eating at Carmine's is designed to remind you of eating Sunday dinner at grandma's house or feasting at a big Italian wedding.
 The atmosphere is warm and inviting and thousands of photographs line the walls.

-The restaurant has consistently served the same classic Southern Italian-style recipes for 23 years.
+The restaurant has consistently served the same classic Southern Italian-style recipes for more than 20 years.
 Carmine's is famous for its large portions, which are all served family-style and meant to be shared.
-Entrees can serve 3 -- 5 people, so be sure to bring a group.
+Entrees can serve 4 -- 6 people, so be sure to bring a group.

 A variety of appetizers are available including spicy scarpariello wings, garlic bread and fried zucchini, which is thinly sliced and breaded and served in a heaping mound.